 School of Civil Engineering

 Welcome to the school of Civil Engineering!
-Here you’ll find everything you need to know about starting your studies.
+On this page you’ll find everything you need to know about starting your studies.

 Scroll to the section that applies to you – new student, returning student or postgraduate student.
-We’ve also included some helpful links at the bottom to direct you to anything else you might need.
+We’ve also included some helpful links at the end of the page to direct you to anything else you might need.

 If you’re a postgraduate researcher, find your faculty welcome and induction information to help you get started.